milvus-io/milvus-docs/site/zh-CN/userGuide/drop_collection.md

 {{fragments/translation_needed.md}}

-Remove a collection and the data within.
+This topic describes how to drop a collection and the data within.

 <div class="alert caution">
 Dropping a collection irreversibly deletes all data within it.